swimmingly/yodrew.github.io/_pages/paper.md

-### dark vader in the 3-day sith bathchamber of sleep, rejuvenation, and lust {#dark-vader-in-the-3-day-sith-bathchamber-of-sleep-rejuvenation-and-lust}
+### dark vader in the 3-day sith bathchamber of sleep, rejuvenation, and lust

 2009/06

 Now a report.
-See [dark vader in the 3-day sith bathchamber of sleep, rejuvenation, and lust](#reports/3-day-sith-bathchamber).
+See [dark vader in the 3-day sith bathchamber of sleep, rejuvenation, and lust](/reports/3-day-sith-bathchamber).

-### design bonanza {#design-bonanza}
+### design bonanza

 2009/07